jessicacannarozzo/Sheep-Counter/README.md

 # Sheep-Counter

 ### Purpose
-Counts "sheep" (how many recurrences a word has in a .txt file).
+Counts "sheep" (how many recurrences the word "sheep" has in a .txt file).
 Made in preparation for a CodeGuru competition, March 2016.
+Later altered to count the occurences of any word entered.

 ### Author
 Jessica Cannarozzo